SKU: A095 /

 5-Azacytidine caused marked inhibition of DNA methyltransferase and the DNA synthesized by HL-60 cells during the 24-hr period of analog treatment is essentially devoid of methylated cytosine residues.
 The changes induced are heritable and can influence gene expression generations after treatment has been terminated (Christman et al, 1983).

-Cancer Applications 5-Azacytidine is a potential chemotherapeutic agent for acute myelogenous leukemia, but due to its toxicity, other nucleoside analogs were favored.
+Cancer Applications 5-Azacytidine is a potential chemotherapeutic agent for acute myelogenous leukemia (AML) but due to its toxicity, other nucleoside analogs were favored.
 When it was found that it can inhibit DNA methylation, it could be used to demonstrate the loss of methylation in specific gene regions.
 These mechanistic studies can be used to develop less toxic inhibitors of DNA methylation (Christman, 2002).

 Molecular Formula C8H12N4O5